edouardklein/businessclassif/Notebook.md

 I have implemented some deterministic tactics.
 The results are not very good.
 Testing new tactics will be easy thanks to the assessment code.
 Maybe I'll have more ideas soon.

+# Exp4 Hierarchical matching
+## Restricting ourselves to supercategories
+There are too many categories, therefore I code a way to restrict the analysis to supercategories.

+The results are now better.
+The number of false-positives is less daunting.

+The strategies 'N most matching' and 'Any match within rank k' in particular are quite good for the supercategories.

+It would be nice to have a grid.
+I refactor the plotting functions in one function.
+Done.

+## Hierarchical matching

+Assuming we can perfectly match a company to the supercategory it belongs to, can we match it to the correct subcategories ?

+There is a visualization problem : There are ~100 supercategories, so that would mean ~100 plots for each strategy !

+Maybe by plotting all in the same plot, it looks good anyway.
+Let's try.

+It does not look very good, but the information is legible.

+Maybe I could do a specialized function to plot that, so that there is only one hull per strategy, instead of multiple hulls plotted one over the others as it is now.
+We'll see with the client :ASK:.

+The results are surprisingly good.
+The strategy 'all_must_match' seems promising.

+:BUG: I suspect I should take a look again at the plot function and the keywords argument.
+Maybe super_plot and so one are redundant now that I can give the 'all_cat' archument to comparative_plot

+# Exp5 Better use of descriptive words
+## Using exclusive descriptive words
+Some descriptive words are shared between two categories.
+Therefore, looking for them to select only one of those is risky.
+There should be a way (TF-IDF?) to select only relevant, somehow exclusive words.

 # Misc Info
 - Supercategories : first two digits
 - Categories ending in 9 : misc.